alxroyer/scenario/doc/src/devel.coding-rules.py.rst

     from . import _privatemodule
     renamedmodule = _privatemodule

-.. admonition:: Memo - No renamed attribute or module exports with a single ``from ... import ... as ...`` statement
+.. admonition:: Memo - No renamed attribute exports with a single ``from ... import ... as ...`` statement
     :class: note

-    If we declare :py:data:`scenario.logging` as following:
+    If we declare :py:data:`scenario.logging` as following in 'src/scenario/__init__.py':

     .. code-block:: python